BDC Hamburger Icon

 As the person in charge, you can nip tension in the bud when you spot it.
 Ask for clarification, offer solutions and help your teams problem-solve before they resort to harmful behaviors.

 Sometimes, issues arise that require an interdepartmental solution.
-Your sales team may want better leads, which is a task for the marketing team.
-Your marketing team may want feedback on a campaign’s digital marketing return on investment (ROI), which the sales team could provide.
+For example, your sales team may want better leads, which is a task for the marketing team.
+Similarly, your marketing team may want feedback on a campaign’s digital marketing return on investment (ROI), which the sales team could provide.

 Use meetings as opportunities to encourage cross-departmental problem-solving.
 Set aside time for both teams to work together to resolve their issues.
 You may be pleasantly surprised by what they come up with.

-It doesn’t have to be an “us versus them” situation.
-Collaboration can pay off in rewards from upper management, employee bonuses, or commissions on revenue increases.
+It doesn’t have to be an “us vs. them” situation.
+Collaboration can pay off in rewards from upper management, employee bonuses or commissions on revenue increases.

 Why sales and marketing teams have conflicts